LateralView/react-skel/README.md

-## A React.js Skeleton born with redux & redux-saga on mind
+## A React.js Skeleton born with redux & redux-saga in mind

 # spotify-exercise